stipub/stixfonts/README.md

 * See https://www.stixfonts.org/ for background on the the STIX Fonts project.

-* Download the [current version](zipfiles/STIXv2.0.2.zip) of the OTF, WOFF, and WOFF2 files in a zip archive.

 * View [code charts](docs) for the
   * [Math](docs/STIXTwoMath-Regular.pdf),
   * [Regular text](docs/STIXTwoText-Regular.pdf),